MarudutParis/Wazuh-SIEM/README.md

 ---

 ### 2. SMB Brute Force Attack
-A brute-force attack was performed using NetExec with username and password wordlists (including rockyou.txt).
+A brute-force attack was performed using NetExec with username and password wordlists.
-Valid credentials were discovered during the attack:
+Valid credentials were successfully discovered during the attack, demonstrating the risk of weak authentication mechanisms.
-- Username: Administrator
-- Password: 123456

 ---

 ### 3. Brute Force Detection (Wazuh)
 Wazuh SIEM detected multiple failed login attempts (Event ID 4625), indicating a brute-force attack.
-The attack source was identified as:
+The attack source was identified through log analysis.
-- Attacker IP: 192.168.0.179

 ---

 ### 4. Shell Access (Remote Execution)
-Using valid administrator credentials, remote command execution was performed via Impacket PsExec.
+Using valid credentials, remote command execution was performed via Impacket PsExec.
-A remote shell was successfully obtained with elevated privileges:
+A remote shell was successfully obtained with elevated privileges.
-- NT AUTHORITY\SYSTEM

 ---